Best nano media reactors

 Media reactors work by forcing water through the reactor using a pump.
 The reactor will increase the effectiveness of the filter media by directing the water that enters to be in contact with the entire media inside.

-The advantage of using a media reactor is the water will stay in contact with all of the media increasing its effectiveness.
+The advantage of using a media reactor is the water will stay in contact with all the media increasing its effectiveness.
 A few other benefits include:

 - They don’t take up much space and can be mounted in different ways